OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-06.md

     }
 ```
 8. Create a static "find" function for the Bib
-    a.
-Make sure a a valid OCLC Number is passed in
+    1. Make sure a a valid OCLC Number is passed in
-    b.
-Make sure a valid Access Token is passed in
+    2. Make sure a valid Access Token is passed in
-    c.
-Create a url for the request
+    3. Create a url for the request
-    d.
-Create an HTTP client
+    4. Create an HTTP client
-    e.
-Create an array of headers
+    5. Create an array of headers
-    f. try to make the HTTP request
+    6. try to make the HTTP request
-        i.
-If successful
+        1. If successful
             1. Parse the response body XML
             2. Pull out MARC record string and use it to create a File_MARC_Record
-        ii.
-If fails
+        2. If fails
             1. Pass response off to BibError::parseError to handle
 ```php
     public static function find($oclcnumber, $accessToken){